sbcc-cs105/EX01-HelloWorld/README.md

 You can simply copy the code from the grey box and paste it into the **HelloWorld.java** file.
 Save it.
 Now run the file by choosing **Run -> Run** in Eclipse.
 This notation means to go to the Eclipse **Run** menu and select the item called **Run**.
 You should see an output that says "Hello, World".

-Once you've completed this you can go on and answer the following questions.
-Copy the questions from the block below into the space provided **in Moodle** and then fill in your answers after the questions. **Please don't just put the answers!**
+Once you've completed this you can go on and answer the following questions in the header comment.
+Answer the questions in that block. **Please don't forget to answer thes questions!**

-1. What is the name of the source file that you wrote?

-2. What version of Java are we using?
-(Hint: Look after the item called JRE System Library)

 ### How to turn in this exercise